 What to Do in Chile For Tourists - Cathedral of Santiago de Compostela is A Major Cathedral

-While most of Santiago’s major cathedrals have been destroyed by earthquakes, Santiago Cathedral is standing still in the area for more than 260 years.
+While most of Santiago’s major cathedrals have been destroyed by earthquakes, Santiago Cathedral has been standing still in the area for more than 260 years.
 Its construction began for the first time in 1748.
 This Neoclassical Stone Cathedral is one of the finest examples of Santiago attractions and religious architecture in South America.
 One of its towers contains the remains of the first Cardinal of Chile.
-The interior and wooden doors of this church were carved for the first time in year 1765.
+This church’s interior and wooden doors were carved for the first time in 1765.
 Inside, you can find a decorated altar and a sacred art museum.

 Cerro San Cristobal Hill North of The City